petziferum/petziferum/README.md

 - 💬 Ask me about anything!
 - 📫 How to reach me: petziferum.de
 - 😄 Pronouns: ...
 - ⚡ Fun fact: The Earth is NOT Flat!
+But my Ass is...